-How to Tape a Drywall Joint
+How to Tape Drywall

 Place a strip of drywall tape over the mud the entire length of the joint.
 Use caution to keep the tape centered directly over the joint.
 This may present a challenge since the mud is hiding the exact location of the seam.
 This is why it is important to ensure the mud is spread directly over the seam in step one.
 Cut the drywall tape by ripping it by hand or with the edge of your six inch drywall knife.

-Beginning in the center of the seam lengthwise, work toward the ends of the joint; if you work from the ends of the seam it will drag the tape or pull it off the seam.
+Beginning in the center of the seam, work toward the ends of the paper; if you work from the ends of the seam it will drag the tape or pull it off the seam.
 Using medium pressure with a six inch drywall knife, smooth the drywall tape over the joint.
 Squeeze the mud from under the drywall tape so that mud comes out both sides of the tape.
 Once you have made one pass over the tape using medium pressure, repeat this step using firm pressure against the tape.

 Taping drywall angles is similar to taping flat seams.
 Fiberglass mesh tape should never be used for taping inside angles.
 This articles discusses in detail how to tape drywall angles including some of the tools you may want to try